cornell-ece5745/ece5745-tut8-sram/docs/index.md

 **Step 1: See if SRAM configuration already exists**

 The first step is to see if your desired SRAM configuration already exists.
-You can do this by looking at the names of the `.cfg` files in the `sim/sram` subdirectory.
+You can do this by looking at the names of the `-cfg.py` files in the `sim/sram` subdirectory.

 ```
  % cd $TOPDIR/sram
- % ls *.cfg
+ % ls *-cfg.py
- SRAM_128x256_1P.cfg
+ SRAM_128x256_1rw-cfg.py
- SRAM_32x256_1P.cfg
+ SRAM_32x256_1rw-cfg.py
 ```

 This means there are two SRAM configurations already available.
 One SRAM